Loading...

 In best ball, the same names are downgrades, but the format's stack-and-spike scoring means a fade veteran with a clear receiving role can still be a useful late-round dart.
 Just don't anchor a build around them.

-For the other side of the trade - the rookies actively rising in ADP because they triggered these fades - see 2026 rookie ADP risers post-draft and the full post-draft rookie WR rankings.
+For the other side of the trade - the rookies actively rising in ADP because they triggered these fades - see 2026 rookie ADP risers and the full rookie WR rankings.
 Landing spots cross-referenced against the official NFL Draft results.